awesome-global-contributions/awesome-global-contributions/README.md

 * [website](https://www.mediawiki.org/wiki/MediaWiki) | [repo](https://phabricator.wikimedia.org/diffusion/)

 ### Oppia
-Oppia is an online leanring tool that enables anyone to create and share interactive activiies.
+Oppia is an online learning tool that enables anyone to create and share interactive activies.
-In addition the core team also maintains a set of free and effective lessions that are targeted at learners who lack access to educational resources.
+In addition the core team also maintains a set of free and effective lessons that are targeted at learners who lack access to educational resources.

 * rating: 5
 * license: Apache-2.0